SCIENTISTSSabah Immigration Procedures

 After arrival in Sabah but before starting research: All of the visa processing is carried out in Kota Kinabalu.
 Collecting and filling immigration forms involves the following steps:

 Fill in form numbers 11, 12 and 63 (and 6 for some nationalities), which can all be collected from the Sabah Immigration Department in the Kompleks Persekutuan, Kota Kinabalu.
 This is along Jalan UMS Road between the Yayasan Sabah building and the entrance to Universiti Malaysia Sabah.
 Taxi drivers know where it is.
-Go to Floor No. 2 (first floor) of Immigration and ask at window number 1 or 2.
-These forms should be filled in as completely as possible, but you may need help from your local collaborator with Form 63 (which is in Malay and needs to be signed by your Local Collaborator) and Form 11 (which needs to be signed by your Local Collaborator).
-You will need to get two copies of your Local Collaborator’s ID card.
+Go to Floor No. 2 (first floor) of Immigration and ask for the forms at window number 1 or 2.
+Forms 63 and 12 should be filled in as completely as possible, but you may need help from your Local Collaborator with Form 63 (it is in Malay) and Form 12 (which needs to be signed by your Local Collaborator).
+Note that on Form 11, you only need to complete the first paragraph and last sentence of the form.

 Pay stamp duty at the Income Tax Office.
 Once it has been filled in and signed, you need to take form number 11 to the Sabah Income Tax Department and pay a stamp duty of RM10.00.
-The Income Tax Department is in the Lembaga Hasil Building opposite Wisma KWSP and near the Karamunsing Complex.
-Collect a ticket from the front desk and wait for your number to be called.
-Just present the form, pay the cash, and the form will be stamped.
+The Income Tax Department is in the Lembaga Hasil Building opposite Wisma KWSP and near the Karamunsing Complex (taxi drivers know it).
+Complete the electronic form at window 18, then collect a ticket from the front desk and wait for your number to be called.
+Present the form and give your passport number.
+You will be called to another window to pay the cash and collect your stamped form.

-Submit all forms, photocopies and photographs to Immigration and get a Visit Pass Professional.
-You need to submit the following documents to Immigration (photocopying and passport photographs can be done cheaply in town at photo shops):
+Collate all forms, photocopies and photographs for Immigration.
+You need to submit the following documents to Immigration (photocopying and passport photographs can be done cheaply in town at photo shops, and photocopying is also available on the second floor of the immigration building):

-– Your passport plus 2 photocopies (of the page with your photo and the pages with your entry visa stamp)
+– Your passport plus 2 photocopies (2 of the page with your photo and 2 of the page with your entry visa stamp)

 – Copy of approval from DVMC, MBMC or Forestry